-Materia Oscura is a visual project that present a projection of the future of humans as a dominant species in the natural order.
+Materia Oscura presents a projection of the future of humans as a dominant species in the natural order.
 The duality between humankind and technology, the concept of impermanence and the omnipresence of the tone of black are the three components of the project.

 Inspired by an imaginary Wunderkammer; creatures, objects, scenes and architecture portray the transition between a world dominated by Nature (and where Man is the main protagonist) towards a New Era - both technological and abstract - whose understanding eludes us.